tomxp411/opcode-table-maker/Templates/template_65C816.md

 | P         | Processor Status | The flags. |
 | PC        | Program Counter  | The address of the current CPU instruction |

+.A, .X, and .Y can be 8 or 16 bits wide, based on the flag settings (see below).

+The Stack Pointer (.S) is also relocatable to any 16-bit address.

+.DB and .K are the bank registers, allowing programs and data to occupy separate 64K banks on properly equipped computers.

 ## Status Flags

-Flags are stored as the P register.
-PHP, PLP, SEP, and REP instructions can modify the flags.
-They can be tested with the various Branch instructions

-The e flag can only be set with the XCE instruction, which swaps the Carry flag and the Emulation flag.

-Depending on the CPU mode, there are two configurations.
-(Note that on the 65C816, the flag names are written in *lower case*, to avoid confusion with overlapping CPU register names.)

-In Emulation mode, the flags follow the 65C02 convention.
-In Native mode (e=1), the flags are as follows:
+The native mode flags are as follows:

 `nvmx dizc e`